autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Twist-Accel Estimator

 - The twist-accel estimator produces the vehicle velocity, angular velocity, acceleration, angular acceleration, and their covariances
 - Developers can choose the architecture.
-It is possible to create one module for both twist and acceleration, or also possible to create one module for each
+It is possible to create one module for both twist and acceleration or create one module for each
 - The twist estimator produces velocity and angular velocity from internal sensor observation
 - The accel estimator produces acceleration and angular acceleration from internal sensor observations

 #### Kinematics Fusion Filter

 - The kinematics fusion filter produces the likeliest pose, velocity, acceleration, and their covariances.
-This is computed by fusing two information.
+This is computed by fusing two kinds of information.
 Ono is the pose obtained from the pose estimator.
 The other one is velocity and acceleration obtained from the twist-accel estimator
 - The kinematics fusion filter also produces tf of map to base_link according to the pose estimation result

 #### Localization Diagnostics